spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 This sets the lifetime to `0.0:0` (in other words, 0 days, 0 hours, 0 minutes), which just means that the refresh token will never expire.
 You might want to set it to something more appropriate to your needs.

-0. Mount the secret you created in into Kubernetes:
+0. Mount the secret you created into Kubernetes:

 ```sh
 kubectl create secret generic "spatialos-refresh-token" --from-literal="service-account={{your_spatialos_refresh_token}}"